 What ecosystem existed at your site before degradation?
 Are there sites nearby that are still in a similar state?
-Designing your project after an appropriate native reference ecosystem is important for restoring native biodiversity.
 Sharing this information with your volunteers is a great opportunity to give meaning to the work they will do during your event.